nidhish-srivastava/CryptoVerse/README.md

 Features :

+* View top 250 crypto currencies and top 50 trending

-Search Functionality
+* Search Functionality

-Pagination
+* Pagination

-Historical Chart view using ChartJs
+* Historical Chart view using ChartJs

+* Used react router for routing(it is dynamic as well)